 The landscape, the accent, and aspects of the culture are bred in my bones.

 I’m not long there before I start to turn my phrases putting the subject at the end and an ach at the beginning.
 “Ach, it’s a grand place Derry is.”
-Now is that sentence structure unusual just to my ears?
+Is that sentence structure unusual just to my ears?
 Are there any accent/grammar knowledgeable readers willing to help me on this?

 But you don’t need a connection with Northern Ireland to fall in love with it.
-From Belfast to Derry, from the loughs (lakes or bays) to the glens, from fables to festivals, there is a lot to do, see and enjoy in Northern Ireland.
-Here are my 32+ tips.
+From Belfast to Derry, from the loughs (lakes or bays) to the glens, from fables to festivals, there is a lot to do, see, and enjoy in Northern Ireland.
+Here are my tips.
 Many of them work for the budget traveler.

-The Best of Free in Belfast
+The Best Free Things to Do in Belfast

 - Linen Hall Library.
 Across from Belfast City Hall is the Linen Hall Library that dates back to 1788 and is the oldest library in Belfast.
 It’s known for its historical collection including a comprehensive archive of the Troubles.
 Look for the wall along the staircase near the back for a fabulous display of political posters from the last quarter of the 20th century.

 - The Europa Hotel.
-Across the street from The Crown Bar is the Europa Hotel known as the most bombed hotel in the world.
+Across the street from The Crown Bar is the Europa Hotel, known as the most bombed hotel in the world.
 It was bombed 28 times during the Troubles.
 Walk up the staircase to see photos of the history of the hotel.
-Hotel manager, Harper Brown, is legendary.
+The hotel manager, Harper Brown is legendary.
 I was told how he once took a bomb out of the hotel and chased the IRA down the street with it in hand.
 It was described by someone online slightly differently: “On one occasion the IRA left a bomb in the hotel.
 Harper wasn’t going to stand for that type of carry on so he picked it up and carried it out to the car park.
 The lads noticed this and returned the bomb to the hotel.
-Harper thought to himself ‘No bomb’s going to sit inside the Europa’ and once again carried it out to the car park.
+Harper thought to himself, ‘No bomb’s going to sit inside the Europa’ and once again carried it out to the car park.
 The lads from the IRA gave up at that stage.”

 - The Oh Yeah Music Centre.
-The Oh Yeah Music Centre is a rehearsal and performance space but it also has both an exhibition on the story of music from NI and a cafe.
+The Oh Yeah Music Centre is a rehearsal and performance space, but it also has both an exhibition on the story of music from NI and a cafe.
 They have a free, weekly Open Mic night.
 They also offer a music tour of Belfast for £8 and have regular concerts.

 - Ulster Museum.
-Located in the Botanic Gardens of Belfast, the Ulster Museum is home to a rich collection of art, historical artifacts and natural science exhibits.
+Located in the Botanic Gardens of Belfast, the Ulster Museum is home to a rich collection of art, historical artifacts, and natural science exhibits.
 It’s free to all visitors.